RoyalHaskoningDHV/annotation-protocol/README.md

 print(f"AnnotationProtocol: {isinstance(ClassShouldFail(), MyAnnotationProtocol)}")  # returns False
 ```

-Note that it is possible to have a subset of type annotations in the `Other` class compared to the `TestProtocol`.
+Note that it is possible to have a subset of type annotations in the `ClassShouldPass` class compared to the `MyAnnotationProtocol`.
+In other words it is not necessary to have all types of a `UnionType` group of types from the protocol in the class that should adhere to the protocol.

 ## Contributing